 Rev. Shirley Ranck (interim 2002-2003)

 Rev. Barbara Fast (August 2011-July 2016)

-Our present minister is the Rev. Nancy O. Arnold, who began her ministry with UUCD in August 2016.
+Our present minister is the Rev. Dr. Kathleen Rudoff, who began her ministry with UU Danbury in August 2021.

 The Unitarian Universalist Congregation of Danbury is a “Welcoming Congregation.”
 This means we have participated in a special denominational program to help us be more welcoming to people who are gay, lesbian, bisexual, and transgender.
 This program is part of our general ideal to welcome all regardless of age, race, disability, ethnicity, sexual orientation, religious background, or political affiliation – factors that can separate people in the larger culture.